luaguides

 For most cases, the string.gsub approach is sufficient and faster to write.
 Reach for LPeg when your template syntax gets complicated enough that raw patterns become fragile.

 Building your own template engine is educational and fine for small projects.
 For anything serving HTML to users, consider using an established library like Orbit (for Lua 5.1), Temple (Luarocks), or stencil (also on Luarocks).
-These handle edge cases — whitespace control, performance optimizations, security escaping — that are easy to overlook in a homebrew implementation.
+These handle edge cases: whitespace control, performance optimizations, and security escaping that are easy to overlook in a homebrew implementation.
+Libraries like Temple go further by pre-compiling templates to Lua bytecode, caching the result, and supporting inheritance hierarchies that would take days to replicate from scratch.
+Even if you never adopt one directly, studying their source code reveals patterns (buffer assembly, incremental rendering, scope isolation) that you can adapt for your own projects regardless of the framework you eventually choose.
+The core ideas — separating logic from presentation, building output incrementally through buffer writes, and compiling templates to callable functions — are universal across languages and worth internalizing.

 See Also